B2B Go-to-Market Strategy Trends 2025

 Trend 10: Usage-Based Pricing Becomes Enterprise Standard

 Usage-based pricing models now account for 42% of new B2B SaaS contracts, according to OpenView's 2024 pricing research.
-This represents a 78% increase from 2021, driven by client demand for cost predictability and partner desire for expansion revenue.
+That figure represents a 78% increase from 2021, driven by client demand for cost predictability and partner desire for expansion revenue.

-The shift requires sophisticated usage tracking, billing automation, and client education about value realization.
-Companies implementing usage-based models report 23% higher client lifetime value but face increased complexity in revenue forecasting and sales compensation design.
-ProfitWell's 2024 pricing strategy study shows usage-based models drive 38% higher net revenue retention when properly implemented.
+Sophisticated usage tracking, billing automation, and client education all become mandatory.
+Companies implementing usage-based models report 23% higher client lifetime value, but revenue forecasting and sales compensation design grow noticeably harder to manage as a result.
+ProfitWell's 2024 pricing strategy study is direct on this point: when usage-based models are properly implemented, they drive 38% higher net revenue retention than traditional fixed-fee structures do.

-Marketing teams must develop new messaging around value realization and usage optimization.
-Sales teams need training on consumption-based selling and expansion opportunity identification. client success teams become important for driving usage adoption and preventing churn due to unexpected billing spikes.
+Marketing teams must build new messaging around value realization and usage optimization.
+Sales teams need training on consumption-based selling and expansion opportunity identification.
+Client success teams become the linchpin for driving usage adoption and protecting against churn triggered by unexpected billing spikes.

 What breaks if you ignore this: Your fixed pricing becomes a competitive disadvantage as buyers prefer usage-aligned costs, while you miss expansion revenue opportunities that usage-based competitors capture automatically.